Día de los Muertos: Mexico and Beyond’s The Best Celebration of Life in Memory of the Departed

 While doing so in Michoacán, mainly on the island of Janitzio, the celebration is more serious and meditative compared to other regions since it is without nuggets of tradition among the Purépecha individuals.
 On Nov.
 1st, families spend the day in cemeteries honoring the dead by lighting candles and putting food for the spirits.
 The thousands of candles that are lit up in the calm waters surrounding the island creates a beautiful and ethereal scene.

-This can be noted in Mexico City as well, where thousands of people observe a gigantic Día de los Muertos parade.
-There are also floats, giant skulls, and Catrinas — a character that symbolizes death.
-It was inspired from James Bond movie Spectre.
-The event has become a bucket-list-trip, introducing the joy and mirth of Día de los Muertos to an international audience.”
+This is also the case in Mexico City, where thousands look on at a gargantuan Día de los Muertos parade.
+There are also floats, giant skulls and Catrinas — a figure that represents death.
+Inspired from James Bond movie Spectre The event has turned into a bucket-list-trip that has exposed the joy and mirth of Día de los Muertos to an international audience.”

 Over the years, Día de los Muertos has become one of the largest Mexican cultural celebrations outside of Mexico, especially in the U.S.A.
 On the other hand, among the main reasons for the growth is that more Mexican Americans exist, and also because it is a unique mix of a religious holiday with a cultural festival and raucous party.
 For example, the celebrations could include altars, processions and even cultural shows.
 It opens up opportunities to be tangible commemorations of events that resonate and equate to an appreciation of, and reverence for all cultures.
 It gets enabled by the conditions mentioned above.